clay-run/clay-runtime/README.md

     /*
-    Your service only responds to POST requests any variables passed are found in event.body eventVars is a convenience that parses any JSON objects that were passed in the POST request
+    Your service only responds to POST requests any variables passed are found in clay.params clay.parms is a convenience that parses any JSON objects that were passed in the POST request
     */